 - No matter the size of our project funds, the troubles of sizeable global banking institutions, like Germany’s Deutsche Bank, can influence the availability and cost of preserving global liquidity.

-- There is anticipation that the finality of Brexit will lead to the relocation of banks.
+- There’s justified anxiousness with the specter haunting the finality of Brexit.
+The outcome will lead to the relocation of banks.
 Shifts like this always precede the accompanying brain drain from any economy.
 The migration of a skilled workforce usually accompanies a ripple effect on neighboring economies.

 - Contrary to current indicators of sustained economic growth, a recession will rear its head.
 A delimited pound will play itself out within the next year and will influence other global monies.